⌘K

 Which genres use E Dorian?

-Dorian shows up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
-Its bright sixth gives a hopeful twist to a minor mood.
+Dorian pops up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
+That bright sixth adds a hopeful edge to an otherwise minor mood.

 How do I practise the E Dorian scale?

-Solo over a minor 7 chord using only the dorian notes; the raised sixth makes phrases sound bright without losing the minor character.
+Solo over a minor 7 chord using only dorian notes.
+That raised sixth makes phrases sound bright without losing the minor character.

 Take E Dorian into your music